MuscleMap/MuscleMap/docs/mm_extract_metrics.md

 # `mm_extract_metrics`

-`mm_extract_metrics` is the MuscleMap command-line tool used to compute **quantitative muscle metrics** from MRI or CT images, using the segmentation produced by `mm_segment`.
+`mm_extract_metrics` is the MuscleMap command-line tool used to compute **quantitative muscle metrics for muscle volume and intramuscular fat** from MRI or CT images, using the segmentation produced by `mm_segment`.

-It supports Gaussian Mixture Models (GMM), Otsu thresholding, HU‑based fat quantification for CT, region‑based summaries, and customizable output formats.
+It supports Gaussian Mixture Models (GMM), K-means clustering for T1 and T2-weighted MRI, fat fraction for Dixon MRI and HU‑based fat quantification for CT in customizable (.csv) output formats.

 This page explains: